-Harold Pinter is really known for one thing above all others.(pause)
+Harold Pinter is really known for one thing above all others.

 The pause.
 He put it in his first playscript and it became a very big thing, though he was never quite sure why.

-of characters acting slightly absurdly, often including very dysfunctional families/relationships.
+His plays tend to involve very normal, slice of life stories of characters acting slightly absurdly, often including very dysfunctional families/relationships.
 Often his plays occur in real time - 70 minutes on stage is 70 minutes in the script.
 The realism that he brought to the stage was jarring and unnerving to an audience, and in a way could be related to the sort of thing that Chekhov had done in Russia decades before.
-When someone says 'please pass the salt' they inevitably mean 'our marriage is a sham and I hate you'.The dialogue is also characterised by frequent repetition and questioning
+When someone says 'please pass the salt' they inevitably mean 'our marriage is a sham and I hate you'.He writes dialogue characterised by frequent repetition and questioning.

 Oh yes.
 I guess he does.

 Oh yes.
-Metal Gear
+Metal Gear?!

 ...and so on.